zhalat-priv/Gomoku/README.md

 # Gomoku

-#### GUI
 The project provides gomoku game implementation.
 The goal of the game is to put unbroken row of five stones horizontally, vertically or diagonally.

-You play by clicking on any empty field of the board - then click 'Go' button.
+Project uses kind of facade pattern so it can be compiled to two GUI versions: Console & Android

+#### GUI - Android
 The first release is avaliable at google store apps: https://play.google.com/store/apps/details?id=org.qtproject.GomokuHalsoft

 ![](Design/intro.png)

-#### Console
+#### GUI - Console
 However you can compile&run game from your local console.
 To do this from project root: